Fitibaldi/HaloReact/README.md

 - **ESP-IDF** or **Arduino Framework** for programming ESP32
 - Libraries:
   - `PubSubClient` for MQTT
-  - `Adafruit_NeoPixel` for LED control
+  - `FastLED` for LED control
-  - `Wire` for I2C communication with sensors
+  - `WiFi` for wireless communication

 ---

 ## System Architecture
-1. **Wi-Fi Router Mode**:
+- ESP-C3 acts as a Wi-Fi hotspot.
-   - Raspberry Pi or Orange Pi acts as a Wi-Fi hotspot.
+- Raspberry Pi/Orange Pi acts as a App Server, Python game manager and MQTT broker
 - Pods connect to the server via MQTT.
-2. **Mesh Networking**:
-   - ESP32 pods communicate with each other using ESP-Mesh.
-   - Server manages coordination and control.

 ---